 All the images displayed in German warning signs are internationally recognized symbols that make these dangers clear no matter what language you speak.
-Below we’ve provided a few more examples.
+Below we’ve provided a few more examples and their meanings.

 On of the most common uses for supplemental signs is for distances.
 There are two such signs: The distance to the parent sign’s information (examples shown above) and the length or duration of the warning or information.
 Shown below are examples that show the difference between the two types of distance signs: